 First, you need a dataset to portray charts from in Excel.
 We are using the following dataset for demonstration.

-If you want to create a dynamic chart that updates automatically with the modifications of rows/columns, it is a good idea to change the dataset to a table.
+If you want to change the chart Data Range automatically with the modifications of rows/columns, it is a good idea to change the dataset to a table.
 This way, you won’t need to manually update the chart every time you insert or delete a new row/ column.

 To convert the dataset to an Excel table follow these steps.